Torture exposed: reactions

 In Greece, the conditions on Makronissos were shrouded in silence in 1948 and 1949 (as the KKE, EAM, National Solidarity and their publications had been outlawed).
 With few exceptions, the press was rife with laudatory references to the work being done at Makronissos.
 In the political climate of the Greek Civil War, marked by suspension of political freedoms and persecution of left-wing ideas, information was shared by word of mouth almost exclusively between relatives of prisoners and leftists, thus establishing – albeit, underground – Makronissos’ reputation as a “hellhole”.

 The silence in Greek public discourse was broken in March 1950, just days before the holding of parliamentary elections.
 The social-democratic newspaper Machi, edited by Ilias Tsirimokos, launched a campaign to close the “hellhole” through a series of articles beginning with the account of Evangelos Macheras, a lawyer and political detainee on Makronissos.
 The series, published under the header “Behind the blue-and-white curtain”, was largely comprised of letters by current and former prisoners denouncing the inhuman detention conditions and torture to which they had been subjected.
 The articles caused an uproar – including charges brought against Machi, whose editors were acquitted – as this was the first time that information became available to Greek public opinion about what was taking place on Makronissos.
-The series ran through the autumn of 1950, but over the summer, the focus was no longer on Makronissos
+The series ran through the autumn of 1950, but over the summer, the focus was no longer on Makronissos but on Ai Stratis, another island where some 2,000 political detainees had been transferred, and the prisons.

 Note: All the articles and letters published by Machi have been compiled by Evangelos Machairas in the book Piso apo to galanolefko parapetasma: Makronisos, Yioura, ki alla katerga (Behind the blue-and-white curtain: Makronissos, Yioura and other labour camps), published by Proskinio (Athens, 1999).